 With the spooky season in full swing, and Halloween this weekend, we’ve delved into some of the gruesome histories of the previous occupants at these haunted places.
 We’ve certainly spooked ourselves for the foreseeable future, and hope you enjoy the read too!
 Be sure to check out the links to some of the properties in the post, to go ghost hunting yourselves, if you dare…

-Tamworth Castle was built over 800 years ago and has experienced a number of historical events.
+Tamworth Castle was built over 800 years ago and has experienced many historical events.
 Over the years many of the staff have shared their own stories of encounters with the spirits roaming the castle.
-The most infamous of them being The White Lady and The Black Lady.
+The most infamous of them are The White Lady and The Black Lady.

 The Black Lady takes a more sinister turn, said to be the ghost of a ninth century nun, the Mother Superior of the nearby nunnery, Polesworth Abbey.
 Lord Marmion, the castle baron, threatened to destroy the nunnery in 1139.
 He was visited by the Black Lady, and she warned him if the nuns weren’t restored to the nunnery, he would meet a gruesome and untimely death.
 She struck him across the head with her crosier, to which his cries awoke the whole castle.
 Only when he confessed the encounter to a priest and restored the nuns, did the pain he felt leave him.